jpriyam/production-logistics-tracker/README.md

     }
 }

-7) create a database in the with the same name in mysql
+6) Create a database in the with the same name in mysql
-8) create a super user with the following commands python manage.py createsuperuser
+7) Create a super user with the following commands python manage.py createsuperuser
 Enter your name and password.
-9) Then run
+8) Then run
 python manage.py makemigrations
 python manage.py migrate
 python manage.py runserver